wp-plugins/comment-moderation-highlights/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Highlight comments in the WordPress Comments Admin only according to chosen criteria.
-Add a note to show with it and the actual highlight color.
+Highlight comments in the Comments Admin.
+Pick a color, add a note.

 == Description ==

-Highlight comments within the WordPress Comments Admin pages only.
-Choose the criteria for highlighting a comment, a note to show with it, and the actual highlight color.
+Highlight comments with a background color in the WordPress Comments Admin pages.
+Choose the criteria for highlighting a comment, add a note to show it with, and pick the highlight color.

 This plugin is "for internal use" and only highlights comments within the WordPress Comments admin.
 The typical use case for this plugin is to inform/remind users about what to do for a particular type of comment.
 Examples:

-Comments from John Doe - Always approve his comments, unless he talks about topic XYZ.
+* Comments from John Doe - Always approve unless it's about topic XYZ

-Comments from IP xx.xx.xx.xx - Always give a personal, non-standard response to these comments
+* Comments from IP 12.34.56.78 - Give a personal, non-standard response to these comments

+You can highlight a comment based on the contents of the commentor's name, email, or IP address.

 == Installation ==

+= Installation =

+Install and activate using the built-in WordPress plugin installer.

+Or manually by:

-This section describes how to install the plugin and get it working.
+1. Download the plugin zip file, extract it

-1. Upload the `comment_moderation_highlights` folder to your `/wp-content/plugins/` directory
+1. Upload the whole plugin folder folder to your '/wp-content/plugins/' directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

+= Settings / Configuration =

+You can set your comment highlights by going to the 'Comment Moderation Highlights' section in your wp-admin's Settings -> Discussion.

 == Frequently Asked Questions ==

 = Will this highlight all comments on my blog? =

-No. This plugin will only highlight comments in the Comments section of the WordPress Admin
+No. This plugin will only highlight comments in the Comments section of the WordPress Admin - according to the criteria that you set.

 = What is this plugin for then? =